Luca-Skyline/Ctrl-Alt-Defeat/sensor.md

 ## Code
 [recent push code](https://github.com/Luca-Skyline/Ctrl-Alt-Defeat/blob/main/src/NewNewPlusIntake.v5blocks)

 So far we have used the sensor to program the tracking system meaning we know the bots displacement while driving.
-We have also programmed resetting the front of the bot and are now working on making the robot's controls change in cooridination with the front changing.
+We are working on connecting the values to the joysticks now so we can change the controls.